Research projects

 Valuing the welfare of others is a fundamental component of human empathy and prosocial behavior.
 How do people develop this valuation in the first place?

-In this line of work, I propose that people can learn to value the general welfare of others through a simple associative learning mechanism–Pavlovian conditioning.
-When another person’s affective states consistently predict our own outcomes, we may attach reward to that person’s abstract affect, thereby coming to feel either congruent or incongruent emotions towards the general welfare of that person.
+In a paper that is in press at Psychological Science, I propose that people can learn to value the general welfare of others through a simple associative learning mechanism–Pavlovian conditioning.
+When another person’s outcomes consistently predict our own outcomes, we can attach reward to the target’s affect, thereby feeling either congruent or incongruent emotions towards the target in new situations.

-How do people respond to social rejection in social networks?
+How do people respond to rejection in social networks?

 Past projects